 To install dependencies manually:

-pip3 install biopython pip3 install pandas pip3 install numpy pip3 install scipy pip3 install docopt pip3 install jsonpickle
+pip3 install biopython pip3 install cython pip3 install numpy pip3 install scipy pip3 install docopt pip3 install jsonpickle pip3 install PyCifRW

 The pdb_eda package can be used in several ways:

-As a library for accessing and manipulating data in PDB or CCP4 format files.
+As a library for accessing and manipulating data in PDB and CCP4 format files.

-Create the pdb_eda.densityAnalysis.fromPDBid generator function that will generate (yield) single pdb_eda.densityAnalysis instance at a time.
+- Use the ~pdb_eda.densityAnalysis.fromPDBid generator function that will generate (yield) a single ~pdb_eda.densityAnalysis instance at a time.